AlexArcPy/python-for-gis-progression-path/README.md

 * Watch Python courses on training sites such as Pluralsight [Python Fundamentals](https://app.pluralsight.com/library/courses/python-fundamentals/table-of-contents) or Enthought [Python Foundation Series](https://www.enthought.com/services/training/python-training-on-demand/)
 * Watch Esri video [Python: Useful Libraries for the GIS Professional](http://www.esri.com/videos/watch?videoid=2938&isLegacy=true&title=python-useful-libraries-for-the-gis-professional)

+* Learn about [type hinting in Python](https://docs.python.org/3/library/typing.html).
+There is an [excellent blog post on how type hints are used in PyCharm](https://www.jetbrains.com/help/pycharm/type-hinting-in-pycharm.html) and a [help page from Wing IDE people](https://wingware.com/doc/edit/helping-wing-analyze-code).
+Find out  whether your Python IDE supports static code analysis and start using the type hints (with support both for Python 2.7 and 3.5+).

 #### Tutorials / web pages
 * Esri blog [Generating a choice list from a field](https://blogs.esri.com/esri/arcgis/2011/08/25/generating-a-choice-list-from-a-field/) for a custom script tool
 * Esri blog [How to Debug Python Toolboxes in 3 Easy Steps](https://blogs.esri.com/esri/arcgis/2012/12/14/how-to-debug-python-toolboxes-in-3-easy-steps/)